 The BikeRadar Women’s Road Bike of the Year Awards set out to find the best bikes in the different price categories, and the best overall bike.
 Each bike was put through its paces by BikeRadar‘s test team, and also by a panel of our readers.

 Looking for the most recent Bike of the Year results?
-Check out our Best women’s road bikes of 2018.
+Check out our best women’s road bikes of 2022.

 At this price point you’ll be looking at Shimano 105 gearing for the most part, with a few exceptions higher up the bracket.
 Expect quality carbon frames and forks, additional features to help improve stiffness or comfort, and exceptional performance.
 While our testers were impressed with the performance of the sub-£1000 bikes we tested, all agreed that you really can feel the benefit of the spec, geometry and materials used in these higher-end bikes, if you have the money to spend.